Authorized User vs. Joint Credit Card Account Holder: Which is Better?

 When you add someone as an authorized user on your credit card, you give them permission to use the card.
 Adding someone as an authorized user to a credit card account might help him or her build credit (if your bill's paid on time and your account has a low balance) because that person essentially piggybacks on your credit.
 The payment history will appear on the authorized user’s credit report, which is beneficial if it’s good.
 You don’t have to go through a credit check in order to be added as an authorized user for a credit credit.

 Sharing a credit card via a joint account is something married couples might consider because it streamlines the bill-paying process.
 Unlike adding someone to your credit card as an authorized user, however, a joint account holder has as much legal responsibility to pay off a card balance as the primary cardholder.
-A joint account holder usually has to meet certain credit requirements in order to be added onto the account.
+A joint account holder usually has to meet certain credit requirements in order to be added to the account.

 The big difference between an authorized user and a joint account holder lies in liability.
 An authorized user does not have a legal obligation to pay back debt on the credit card while a joint account holder does.
 Understanding the difference between the two will help you decide whether you should share your credit card with anyone.